-A decrease in jet fuel prices may have a positive impact on airlines' profitability; however, the long-term ramifications on the commercial aviation industry remain uncertain.
-We will continue to monitor the impact on the industry and our operations.
-Helicopter aviation training, which represents less than 5% of our Civil Aviation Training Solutions revenue, is driven mainly by the level of offshore operator activity servicing customers in the oil and gas sector.
-A protracted downturn in petroleum prices could negatively impact offshore activity which may, in turn, affect our operating results.
+Lower jet fuel prices generally have a positive impact on airlines' profitability; however, the long-term ramifications on the commercial aviation industry stemming from customers in oil-based economies are more complex.
+For example, in helicopter aviation training, which represents less than 2% of our Civil Aviation Training Solutions revenue, demand is driven mainly by the level of offshore operator activity servicing customers in the oil and gas sector.
+Lower petroleum prices in recent years have negatively impacted offshore activity which, in turn, has had some negative affect on our operating results.

-If jet fuel prices attain high levels for a sustained period, there could be a greater impetus for airlines to replace older, less fuel-efficient aircraft.
+As well, airline and business jet customers originating from the Gulf states may have less capital resources available to them due to lower oil-related economic activity.
+We continue to monitor the potential impact on the civil aviation industry as it relates to such oil price movements.
+Conversely, if jet fuel prices attain high levels for a sustained period, there could be a greater impetus for airlines to replace older, less fuel efficient aircraft.
 However, higher fuel costs could also limit the airlines' available financial resources and could potentially cause deliveries of new aircraft to be delayed or cancelled.
 Airlines may slow capacity growth or cut capacity should sustained high fuel costs make the availability of such capacity not economically viable.
 Such a reaction would negatively affect the demand for our training equipment and services.